saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

   namespace: openshift-windows-machine-config-operator
 ```

-2. Read the trusted CA ConfigMap data and use it to update the local trust store of Windows nodes during configuration.
+2. WMCO reads the trusted CA ConfigMap data during node configuration and uses it to update the local trust store of all Windows instances.

-3. Reconcile when the custom CA bundle changes.
-This will be done through a Kubernetes controller that watches
+3. WMCO reacts to changes in the custom CA bundle by reconciling Windows nodes.
+This will be done through a Kubernetes controller
-   the `trusted-ca` ConfigMap for create/update/delete events.
-On change, copy the new trust bundle to Windows instances,
+   that watches the `trusted-ca` ConfigMap for create/update/delete events.
+On change, copy the new trust bundle to Windows
-   deleting old certificates (i.e. not present in the current trust bundle) off the instance and importing new ones.
+   instances, deleting old certificates (i.e. not present in the current trust bundle) off the instance and importing new ones.

 How-to references:
 * [import cert via powershell](https://docs.microsoft.com/en-us/powershell/module/pki/import-certificate?view=windowsserver2019-ps)